 Two evil tribes, as well as two genders, battle for superiority

 At Any Moment

-A woman celebrates her wedding anniversary on Christmas Day.
+A wedding anniversary is celebrated on Christmas Day.

 (Women's Fiction -

 A young woman recovering from

 dating violence and ecstasy addiction has a fresh start with a semi-famous, ex-guardian angel boyfriend in Los Angeles.